learn-vuejs/vue-patterns/docs/patterns/README.md

 </template>
 ```

-`Consumer.vue` is responsible for containing the presentation, note that we are using a [Functional Component](#functional-component)
+`Consumer.vue` is responsible for containing the presentation, note that we are using a [Functional Component](#functional-component).

 **App.vue**